cbochs/portal.nvim/README.md

 ### Custom Query Items

-A **query item** found in the configuration is in fact a "query-like" item.
+A **query item** found in the settings is in fact a "query-like" item.
 It may be either a `string`, `Portal.Predicate`, or `Portal.QueryItem`.
 A string may be used to specify a query item that has been _registered_.
 To register a query, use `query.register` and pass in a key, predicate, and optional `name` and `name_short`.

 #### Registering query items